-Michael has spoken to Councillors about the proposed changes to the byelaws affecting MoD land, and had an online meeting Cllr Paul Deach and local activist Attieh Fard to discuss how various areas of MoD land, such as the Ash Ranges, have been fenced off by the MoD, preventing the public gaining access.
+February 2020 – Michael spoke to Councillors about the proposed changes to the byelaws affecting MoD land, and had an online meeting Cllr Paul Deach and local activist Attieh Fard to discuss how various areas of MoD land, such as the Ash Ranges, have been fenced off by the MoD, preventing the public gaining access.

-Minister Quin also promised to reflect on the broader issues that were raised about access overall in more depth, and agreed to a further meeting with Michael and local Councillors at the Ranges in October 2021.
+October 2021 – Michael met Minister Quin at the Ranges with Councillors Paul Deach and Stuart Black.
 During the meeting Michael once more pressed for the restrictions to be lifted, and discussed what options might be available to improve access.
 You can read his Facebook update following this meeting here.
 He received a further response shortly after, copied below, in which the MoD outlined its proposals to improve access.

-Michael wrote again to Minister Quin in February 2022 to enquire about the progress of the works being undertaken to improve access.
+February 2022 – Michael wrote again to Minister Quin to enquire about the progress of the works being undertaken to improve access.

 March 2022 – Michael received another response, which you can find below.
 As you will read, works had been arranged to improve access overall, with an expected completion date of March 2023.

 February 2023 – As the proposed date for the conclusion of works to improve access was fast approaching, Michael wrote again to the Defence Procurement Minister to request an update.